The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 1. About Santa Cruz County Location

-The province is on the California Central Coast, south of the San Francisco Bay Area region.
+The province is on the California Central Coast, south of the San Francisco Bay Area.

-The territory forms the northern coast of Monterey Bay.
-Santa Cruz County is bordered by the Santa Cruz Mountains, San Mateo County, and the Pacific Ocean.
+The territory forms the northern coast of Monterey Bay: the Santa Cruz Mountains, San Mateo County, and the Pacific Ocean border Santa Cruz County.

 The nearest famous cities of Santa Cruz County are San Francisco, San Jose, Monterey, and Los Angeles.